-The examples they shared matched the way they described the training's utility earlier: the skills were especially useful in urban contexts, water and road accident rescue.
-All examples the respondents gave concerned serious accidents, involving the risk of people's death or grave injury and requiring specialized intervention.
-Here are some of the examples they shared:
+The examples they shared matched the way they described the training's utility earlier, and the skills were especially useful in urban contexts such as water and road accident rescue.
+All examples the respondents gave concerned serious accidents, involving a high risk of death or grave injury to the inflicted and required specialized intervention as shown in the examples below:

-$\Im$ There was an accident in a market mall due to the elevator peg breaking.
+There was an accident in a market mall due to the elevator peg breaking.
 While the security personnel was inspecting the building inside the elevator, he fell to the basement, and the confined space made the rescue challenging.
 Applying the rope rescue technique, I took on the risk to successfully extract the person from the elevator.
 This was possible because I was the team member who received specific training for such situations.

-$\nabla \nabla$ Last week, there was a truck accident, and it ended up crushed in a hole.
+ablaLast week, there was a truck accident, and it ended up crushed in a hole.
 We successfully rescued the person alive using a stretcher held by a rope, applying the techniques learned in rope rescue training.

-M, 10 years of experience $\nabla \nabla$ Following a car accident where the vehicle fell into a hole, upon arrival, we extracted the victims by securing them on stretchers.
+Following a car accident where the vehicle fell into a hole, upon arrival, we extracted the victims by securing them on stretchers.
 My role involved leading the team and actively participating in the rescue action.
 The operation was successful.